 Also...Don't miss another Board Member interview with author Aundrea Tabbs-Smith, about writing For The Quiet Black Girl: Trying To Find Her Voice In A Predominately White World!
 This interview offers insight into the literary process, but also touches on young activists like the Stoneman-Douglas students and how each of us should strive to be heard.
 Our favorite quote?
 "Do not let anyone dictate who you are and what decisions you should make.
 Take a look at yourself in the mirror and decide what you want to be or at least what you hope to be."

 Also for our younger Êtregirls: The 2 newest books in the Ada Lace STEM series are here!
-Written by Emmy-nominated science TV host and Producer Emily Calandrelli (Xploration Outer Space, Bill Nye Saves The World), we just couldn't love Ada more!
+Written by Emmy-nominated science TV host and Executive Producer Emily Calandrelli (Xploration Outer Space, Bill Nye Saves The World), we just couldn't love Ada more!
 Read what our BFF Emily told us & then follow her everywhere @TheSpaceGal!

 Must-Read Latest Releases

-Girl Mogul - COMING SOON!
+Girl Mogul - BRAND NEW!

 By Tiffany Pham

-Ara the Star Engineer - NEW!
+Ara the Star Engineer

 By Komal Singh (ages 5-9)